 Fishing Lures and Baits

-One of the most popular forms of fishing lures and baits for bass is artificial lure fishing.
+Artificial lure fishing is one of the most popular forms of fishing lures and baits for bass.
 Artificial lures have become increasingly popular for tournaments and novice anglers.
 Several factors and reasons go into more interest in fishing with artificial lures.
 These reasons can be summed up as follows:

 - Lures present more of a challenge and develop an angler’s skill level.